camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/01-introduction-to-task-applications.md

 ## What are task applications?

 Task applications are end-user applications that allow humans to perform work orchestrated with a process.
-A [user task](/components/modeler/bpmn/user-tasks/user-tasks.md/#user-task-forms) (referred to within [human task orchestration](/guides/getting-started-orchestrate-human-tasks.md)) represents a single **work item** to be performed by an individual or a group.
+A [user task](/components/modeler/bpmn/user-tasks/user-tasks.md/#user-task-forms) (for [human task orchestration](/guides/getting-started-orchestrate-human-tasks.md)) represents a single **work item** to be performed by an individual or a group.
 The jobs of a task application include:

 - Listing available tasks and allowing users to select a task to work on.
 - Providing filter and search options for users so they can more easily find the right next task to work on.